shamsiareeb/Sentinel/README.md

 This python script was solely written by Mohd.
 Areeb Shamsi and Muhammad Iqbal Ahmad upon request.
 You are free to modify this script as per your requirements.

+Suggestions are always welcomed to improve the program.

 Peace Out.